 The West of England Nature Partnership is working to develop a regional Nature Recovery Network for the West of England, aligning with shared principles developed across the South West (by the South West Local Nature Partnerships) to ensure coherence and strengthened networks across the wider region.

-We see the Nature Recovery Network as a joined up network of marine and terrestrial habitats where nature and people can thrive.
+We see the Nature Recovery Network as a joined up network of marine, water and terrestrial habitats where nature and people can thrive.
 More than a map, it is an active, adaptive spatial plan that identifies the best opportunities to deliver nature’s recovery.

 Making a map is only the first step.
 What really counts is agreeing our ecological priorities, and developing — and then delivering — a plan to truly enable nature to recover.
 We support the integration of these maps and strategic approach in regional plans, strategies and programmes, including the West of England Green Infrastructure Strategy.